dscho/pagefind-xkcd-demo/content/comics/2023-9-29-factorial-numbers.md

 [6th rightmost stack:] Base 7 [square:] 3

-[Leftmost stack has no obvious text, its square is cut across by the 'torn' edge of the diagram.]
+[Leftmost stack is cut across by the 'torn' edge of the diagram.
+Square seemingly contains a 0.]

 [Two column-pairs, with idential paired-headers, above (generally) a 'number', a linking dash and another 'number']